 The most popular cloud computing services are Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform.
 These services have pricing and support tiers that can be found on their respective websites.

-If you’re an end-user and think that this may be the best solution for you, consider contacting your company’s IT department for assistance with deploying a cloud-based virtual machine.
+If you’re an end-user and think that this might be the best solution for you, consider contacting your company’s IT department for assistance with deploying a cloud-based virtual machine.

 Contact our services team today for a free quote on your next data-gathering project.